iot-Noob/Arduino-Library/BinaryTree/README.md

 - Performs a depth-first search traversal of the binary tree.
 - Calls the specified callback function for each node in the tree.
 - Uses a recursive helper function `dfsRecursive()` to traverse the tree in a pre-order manner.

+#### `void update(const T& oldValue, const T& newValue)`

+- Updates a value in the binary tree.
+- Searches for the node with the `oldValue` and replaces it with the `newValue`.
+- Uses a recursive helper function `updateRecursive()` to traverse the tree and find the node to update.

 ### QueueList.h